 Masopust is the Slavic name for the Carnival period, which traditionally falls sometime between the Twelfth Night (either January 5th or 6th) and Ash Wednesday.
 This usually means February, though the exact date changes from year to year.

 If you're in Prague during Masopust, attending one of the many parades and celebrations is an absolute must.
 The biggest one starts at 5pm from Jiriho z Podebrad square in the Zizkov neighborhood.
-From here, a ceremonial dancing procession of masked characters and massive papier-mache puppets in the form of devils, farm animals, and chariots takes over the streets - music, dancing, and noise-making until they reach the Town Hall.
+From here, a ceremonial dancing procession of masked characters and massive papier-mache puppets in the form of devils, farm animals, and chariots takes over the streets, with music, dancing, and noise-making until they reach the Town Hall.

 Upon arrival, tradition dictates the mayor must come out and grant the marchers the key to the city.
-The procession then continues on to the Viktoria Zizkov Stadium, a massive green lawn where a fair - complete with fire dancers, food, and entertainment - continues on late into the night.
+The procession then continues on to the Viktoria Zizkov Stadium, a massive green lawn where a fair, complete with fire dancers, food, and entertainment, continues on late into the night.